CRS PTA Committee and Volunteer Roles

 - Family Activities: The CRS Family Activities Committee organizes several family-centered events during the year to encourage school and community spirit.
-These activities may include Family Movie Night, Bingo Night, and the Backyard BBQ.
 Responsibilities include publicizing the events, working with vendors (as applicable), overseeing registration, coordinating volunteers, setting up and managing the events.

-- New Family Outreach: The New Family Outreach Committee welcomes families who are new to the CRS community.
-The committee hosts a series of coffees to which new families are invited.
+- New Family Outreach: The New Family Outreach Committee welcomes new families to the CRS community.
+The committee hosts gatherings or meetings for these families.
 Responsibilities include:

 - Working with CRS office staff to identify families who are new to the CRS community

-- Planning coffees to welcome new families to the school, as well as inviting new families to the coffees and publicizing the coffees
+- Planning gatherings to welcome new families to the school, as well as inviting new families to these events and publicizing

 - Helping collect and forward new family contact information to the Directory Committee

-- Organizing summer playdates for incoming Kindergarten families and coordinate the Kindergarten parent buddy program
+- Organizing summer playdates for incoming Kindergarten families and coordinating the Kindergarten parent buddy program

-- Advocacy: The Advocacy Committee remains up to date on issues discussed by the FCPS School Board and in the news that may affect the Churchill Road community.
-When necessary, the committee works with the PTA leadership and school staff to notify our community of important issues, provide information for contacting leaders making the decisions and let parents know of community meetings where they can get more information or voice their opinions.
+- Advocacy: The Advocacy Committee remains up to date on issues discussed by the FCPS School Board that may affect the Churchill Road community.
+The Committee works with the CRS PTA Board to notify our community of important issues, provide information for contacting leaders making the decisions, and share community meetings where families can get more information or voice their opinions.
 Responsibilities include:

 - Staying on top of issues that potentially affect the CRS community, including issues at the local and state levels